TAUSystems/UT3_Control_And_Data_Acquisition_System/docs/Installation.md

 git clone --recursive https://github.com/TAUSystems/UT3_Control_And_Data_Acquisition_System.git
 ```

+Notice that in this instruction, the source is cloned to `$HOME` for simplicity.
+Users can install this source repo to any location on your system, as long as they make sure to set the `${EPICS_BASE}` and `${SUPPORT}` paths correspondingly.

 # EPICS Base Installation

 EPICS is designed to work on both regular PC OS and real-time OS.
 As, the UT3 CDAQ system relies on regular PCs, the instruction here will only address the installation process for Linux and Windows.